What you’ll learn to do: identify and describe forces that affect global trade

 Religious Beliefs and Celebrations

-As discussed earlier in this chapter, religious beliefs and practice can strongly influence what consumers buy (or don’t buy), when and where they shop, and how they conduct business.
+As discussed earlier in this module, religious beliefs and practice can strongly influence what consumers buy (or don’t buy), when and where they shop, and how they conduct business.
 It’s important for companies to understand the influence of religion on consumer culture in the markets where they operate, so that their business activities can be appropriately sensitive.
 Failing to respect religious beliefs or cultures can seriously undermine the reputation of a company or brand.
 At the same time, businesses that are attuned to the impact of religion on culture can more easily integrate their operations and employees into the local culture.

 For example, all the major world religions observe holidays that include feasting and gift giving.
 These festival seasons tend to be prime shopping seasons as well.
 Holidays originating from the prominent religion of a country or region create sensitivities about certain products: in the Hindu religion, cows are considered sacred and people refrain from eating beef.
 Observant Jews and Muslims consider pork unclean, and they consume only kosher or halal meats, respectively.
 Many religions eschew alcohol: for example, devout Sikhs, Muslims, Mormons, Buddhists, and conservative Southern Baptists all refrain from drinking.